 When people talk about having “a cup of coffee,” they don’t necessarily mean 8 ounces (236 milliliters).
 For example, many people go for the large size of coffee at McDonald’s restaurants and Starbucks, at 20 ounces (591 milliliters).
 Or at home, they may have a 12- to 16-ounce mug.

-Coffee varies by the amount of caffeine in each drink and by the amounts of coffee each person drinks.
+The amount of caffeine in each drink varies, and caffeine intake also varies by the amounts of coffee people drink.
 Some gung-ho caffeine fanatics might scoff at a dainty 8-ounce portion while guzzling a 20-ounce cup of extra dark.

 there is no such thing